Mig-uel/revature-pep/week_1/day_3/day_3.md

 **Drill Down**: Focus on specific symptoms or error messages to narrow down the potential causes of the problem.
 This helps avoid getting overwhelmed by the complexity of the system.

 **Start Looking Horizontally**: Examine related systems or components that may be affected by the issue.
 This can help identify potential dependencies or interactions that could be contributing to the problem.

+## Reading the Stack Trace

+Each JVM (Java Virtual Machine) thread (a path of execution) is associated with a stack that's created when the thread is started.
+This data structure is divided into frames, which contain information about the method calls that the thread has made.
+For this reason, each thread's stack is referred to as a "call stack."

+When an exception occurs, the JVM generates a stack trace that provides information about the sequence of method calls leading up to the exception.
+This stack trace is invaluable for debugging, as it helps developers understand where the error occurred and what methods were involved.

+### Real World Application

+Reading a stack trace is a crucial skill for developers, as it allows them to quickly identify and resolve issues in their code.
+Here are some real-world examples highlighting the importance of reading stack traces:

+**Debugging Runtime Exceptions**: When a runtime exception occurs, the stack trace provides a detailed report of the method calls leading up to the exception.
+For example, if a `NullPointerException` is thrown, the stack trace will show which method was trying to access a null object, helping developers pinpoint the source of the problem.

+**Understanding Code Flows in Frameworks**: In complex frameworks like Spring or Hibernate, stack traces can help developers understand how their code interacts with the framework.
+For instance, if a `DataAccessException` occurs, the stack trace will reveal which part of the framework was involved in the database operation, allowing developers to investigate further.

+**Handling Exceptions in Production Environments**: In production environments, stack traces are often logged to help diagnose issues after they occur.
+Analyzing these stack traces can provide insights into recurring problems and help teams implement more robust error handling and monitoring solutions.

+**Improving Code Quality**: By regularly reviewing stack traces during development, teams can identify patterns of errors and improve code quality.
+For example, if a specific method frequently appears in stack traces, it may indicate that the method is too complex or has poor error handling, prompting refactoring efforts.